-In 2016, our research team secured a $1.8 milion dollar grant from the Norwegian Research Council for a project that considers important but poorly explored questions of how contemporary global flows of low-skilled and manual labour transform the social fabric of non-urban regions in Western societies.
+In 2016, our research team secured a $1.8 million dollar grant from the Norwegian Research Council for a multi-year project (2016-2022) that considers important but poorly explored questions of how contemporary global flows of low-skilled and manual labour transform the social fabric of non-urban regions in Western societies.
 The project is a 3 year comparative study across the US, UK, and Norway.

 The project seeks to integrate knowledge from immigration theory, labor market theory, as well as rural studies to consider the following research questions across these three areas:

 - Rural transnationalism: How are transnational spaces created, practiced, and experienced differently in rural and urban areas?
 What are the specifics of the rural version of transnationalism, and with what implications for the actors?

 - New social inequalities in rural societies: How are the interactions of class and ethnic inequalities expressed in the case of global labor in rural societies?
 Are there specific properties of the rural logic of social distinctions and class structures?
 Do labor immigrants experience their position as precarious workers differently in rural and urban communities?